Note 18 — Other Debt

 Secured Financing, Net (“Corporate Debt”)

 On March 15, 2022, the Company entered into a five-year $215.0 million syndicated corporate debt agreement (“the 2022 Term Loan”).
 The 2022 Term Loan bears interest at a fixed rate of 7.125% and matures on March 15, 2027.
 Interest on the 2022 Term Loan is paid every six months.
-As of December 31, 2025 and 2024, the balance of the 2022 Term Loan was $215.0 million.
-The 2022 Term Loan was paid off on January 30, 2026 with proceeds from the issuance and sale of $500 million 2026 Term Notes.
-See Note 30 — Subsequent Events.
+A portion of the net proceeds from the 2022 Term Loan was used to redeem all the amounts owed pursuant to a term loan previously entered into during 2021 (“the 2021 Term Loan”).
+The remaining portion of the net proceeds from the 2022 Term Loan is used for loan originations and general corporate purposes.
+As of December 31, 2024 and 2023, the balance of the 2022 Term Loan was $215.0 million.

 On February 5, 2024, the Company entered into a five-year $75.0 million syndicated corporate debt agreement, the (“the 2024 Term Loan”).
 The 2024 Term Loan bears interest at 9.875% and matures on February 15, 2029.
 Interest on the 2024 Term Loan is paid every six months.
-As of December 31, 2025 and 2024, the balance of the 2024 Term Loan was $75.0 million.
+As of December 31, 2024, the balance of the 2024 Term Loan was $75.0 million.

 Warehouse Repurchase and Revolving Loan Facilities, Net

 On January 4, 2011, Century entered into a Master Participation and Facility Agreement with a bank (“the September 2022 Term Repurchase Agreement”).
-The Facility Agreement has a current extended maturity date of July 31, 2026, and is a short-term borrowing facility, collateralized by performing loans, with a maximum capacity of $60.0 million, and bears interest at one-month SOFR plus 1.60% with a 0.25% floor.
+The Facility Agreement has a current extended maturity date of July 31, 2025, and is a short-term borrowing facility, collateralized by performing loans, with a maximum capacity of $60.0 million, and bears interest at one-month SOFR plus 1.60% with a 0.25% floor.

 On May 17, 2013, the Company entered into a Repurchase Agreement (“the 2013 Repurchase Agreement”) with a warehouse lender.
-The 2013 Repurchase Agreement is a modified mark-to-market agreement and has a current maturity date of September 23, 2026, and is a short-term borrowing facility, collateralized by a pool of performing loans, with a maximum capacity of $400.0 million, and bears interest at SOFR plus 2.75%.
+The 2013 Repurchase Agreement is a modified mark-to-market agreement and has a current maturity date of September 25, 2025, and is a short-term borrowing facility, collateralized by a pool of performing loans, with a maximum capacity of $300.0 million, and bears interest at SOFR plus 3.00%.
 All borrower payments on loans financed under the warehouse repurchase facility are first used to pay interest on the facility.

 On January 29, 2021, the Company entered into a non-mark-to-market Repurchase Agreement (“the 2021 Repurchase Agreement”) with a warehouse lender.
-The 2021 Repurchase Agreement has a current extended maturity date of May 20, 2026, and is a short-term borrowing facility, collateralized by a pool of loans.
+The 2021 Repurchase Agreement has a current extended maturity date of May 20, 2025, and is a short-term borrowing facility, collateralized by a pool of loans.
 On July 25, 2024, the Company entered into a mark-to-market Repurchase Agreement (“the 2024 Repurchase Agreement”) with the same warehouse lender.
-The 2024 Repurchase Agreement also has a maturity date of May 20, 2026, and is a short-term borrowing facility, collateralized by a pool of loans.
+The 2024 Repurchase Agreement also has a maturity date of May 20, 2025, and is a short-term borrowing facility, collateralized by a pool of loans.
 The maximum capacity under both agreements is $200.0 million individually and in the aggregate.
 The 2024 Repurchase Agreement includes a $75.0 million sublimit for nonperforming loans.
-Borrowings under these two facilities bear interest at SOFR plus 3.00% during the availability period and 4.00% during the amortization period.
+Borrowings under these two facilities bear interest at SOFR plus a margin of 3.00% during the availability period and 4.00% during the amortization period.
 All borrower payments on loans financed under the warehouse repurchase facilities are first used to pay interest on the facilities.

 On December 27, 2023, the Company entered into a loan facility agreement (“the 2023 Repurchase Agreement”) with a bank.
 The 2023 Repurchase Agreement has a maturity date of December 27, 2026.
 During the borrowing period, the Company can take loan advances from time to time subject to availability.
 Each loan advance bears interest at SOFR plus 3.00%.
-The maximum loan amount under this facility is $125.0 million.
+The maximum loan amount under this facility is $75.0 million.

 Certain loans are pledged as collateral under the warehouse repurchase facilities and the revolving loan facility, which contain covenants.
 Should the Company fail to adhere to those covenants or otherwise default under the facilities, the lenders have the right to terminate the facilities and demand immediate repayment that may require the Company to sell the collateral at less than the carrying amounts.
-As of December 31, 2025 and 2024, the Company was in compliance with all covenants.
+As of December 31, 2024 and 2023, the Company was in compliance with all covenants.

-The following table summarizes the maximum borrowing capacity, current gross balances outstanding, and effective interest rates of the Company’s warehouse facilities and loan agreements as of December 31, 2025 and 2024:
+The following table summarizes the maximum borrowing capacity, current gross balances outstanding, and effective interest rates of the Company’s warehouse facilities and loan agreements as of December 31, 2024 and 2023:

 December 31,